muxinc/media-chrome/README.md

 ## Why now?

-Web components. @heff spoke about [the potential of web components for video](https://youtu.be/TwnygSWmToc?t=859) at the original Demuxed conference in 2015.
+Web components. @heff spoke about [the potential of web components for video](https://youtu.be/TwnygSWmToc?t=859) at Demuxed 2015.
 They allow us to extend the browser's base HTML functionality, meaning we can now build player controls as simple HTML tags that:

 * Can be used like any native HTML tag in HTML, Javascript, and CSS (unleash your designer)
 * Are compatible by default with Javascript frameworks (React, Angular, Stencil)